QinzhiChen/nlp_project/README.md

 - While the data we collected is static, the Github repositories are dynamic and ever-changing.
 Therefore is important to note the data was collected from these repositories on the morning of October 18, 2022.

+## Project goal

+- The stated goal of this project is to predict the main progamming language of a repository on Github based on the commensurate README file contents.

 ## Project Dictionary